Marcus122/Zupplychain/README.md

 To run MongoDB

 mongod

+(on some installs might need the full path to mongod.exe)

+/PROGRA~1/MongoDB/Server/3.0/bin/mongod.exe

 For MongoDB gui I have used https://www.npmjs.com/package/mongo-express Need to set up config file or copy config.default.js into a new file called config.js To run use command node app and go to http://localhost:8081

 For MongoDB shell
 mongo